Surviving the Warehousing Squeeze

 A comprehensive digital manufacturing platform helps organize all the incoming information.
 The capability plans in advance so materials and instructions are in place at the manufacturing site for a mix change.

 In fact, an HMLV strategy supported by digital manufacturing can spread portfolio production across multiple manufacturing sites using factory matching data.
-This makes sure each product is completed at manufacturing facilities based on its unique specializations and capabilities.
+This makes sure each product is completed at manufacturing facilities based on their unique specializations and capabilities.

 HMLV should not be confused with ‘Small Batch’ processing which are small ad-hoc custom orders as small as one or two units.
 ‘Small Batch’ building also is a traditional way to get prototypes built for first design evaluation.
 By comparison, HMLV products may have mature manufacturability but remain low in total volume.